asenaayse/cs391/README.md

 Creating Test Pages ( 3 Test Page and Test Selecting Page),Teams Page,Read_Me File

 #### Ezgi Maden
+Designing Main Page, Sign In-Up Pages, Routers, Implementing components that was created by teammates into the project.

 ## HOW TO RUN PROJECT
 First, install json server and axios by running the following commands on cmd: